 How to reduce touches on loan files

 First and foremost, you must set clear expectations for your borrowers from the start of your relationship.
-They must know the impact of bad information, and that anything and everything will be found by underwriting.
+They must know the impact of bad information, and that underwriting can find anything and everything.
 With a firm understanding of that reality, you can begin to orchestrate the collection of documentation.

-Second, you need to ensure that your borrowers know exactly what documentation or information is being requested of them.
-The reason we recommend a web-based document management solution, is because it visually reminds borrowers what was requested, what they’ve submitted, what’s been accepted, and what requests are still outstanding.
+Second, you need to ensure that your borrowers know exactly what documentation or information you are requesting from them.
+The reason we recommend a web-based document management solution is because it visually reminds borrowers what you are requesting, what they’ve submitted, what’s been accepted, and what requests are still outstanding.

-Web-based document solutions can be accessed from anywhere there is internet, and can’t be lost like a sheet of paper or a file folder.
+You can access web-based document solutions from anywhere with internet.
+Even better, the document solutions can’t be lost like a sheet of paper or a file folder.

 As much as half of all issues that arise in underwriting come from data integrity problems.
-Usually the information that has been input on the 1003 loan application does not match up with the supporting documentation that was submitted.
+Usually, the information that you input on the 1003 loan application doesn’t match up with submitted supporting documentation.

-This issue has created an opportunity for direct-source data to be pre-populated into the 1003, thus avoiding human error that comes when processors have to manually parse tax returns, W2s, pay-stubs, and more.
+This issue creates an opportunity for direct-source data to pre-populate into the 1003, thus avoiding human error that comes when processors have to manually parse tax returns, W2s, pay-stubs, and more.

 A submitted 1003 will always match the supporting documentation in that situation.

-The bottom line here is that the simplest way to increase revenue for both yourself, and your lender, is to reduce the touches on a loan file.
-This could be done by refining your origination process, and making sure that your processors are keyed in on exactly what documentation is needed for different loan types.
+The bottom line is that the simplest way to increase revenue for both yourself and your lender is to reduce the touches on a loan file.
+You can do this by refining your origination process and making sure that your processors understand the documentation needs for different loan types.

-There is also technology that can be leveraged to improve efficiency and provide clarity to borrowers so that nothing falls through the cracks.
+You can also leverage technology to improve efficiency and provide clarity to borrowers, making sure nothing falls through the cracks.